Dividends. Not Price Chasing.

 Registered Investment Adviser

-Verify on IARD ↗Read the disclosures: Form ADV 2A · ADV 2B · Privacy Policy
+Verify on IARD (opens in new tab)Read the disclosures: Form ADV 2A (opens in new tab) · ADV 2B (opens in new tab) · Privacy Policy (opens in new tab)

 I started NarStar because the people who want dividend income are often sold annuities, insurance products, or high-fee dividend funds by advisers earning commissions on the sale.
 There's a cleaner way to do this.